Create a Managed Kubernetes cluster on a dedicated server

 -

-Optionally: to make the cluster available on private network and inaccessible from the Internet, check the Private kube API checkbox.
-By default the cluster is created in public network and it is automatically assigned public IP-address of kube API, accessible from the Internet.
-After cluster creation the type of access to kube API cannot be changed.
+Optional: to make the cluster accessible via a private network and inaccessible from the internet, select the Private kube API checkbox.
+By default, the cluster is created in a public network and is automatically assigned a public kube API IP address, which is accessible from the internet.
+You cannot change the kube API access type after the cluster is created.

 -